buildkite/agent-stack-k8s/docs/architecture.md

   - overwrite the entrypoint to the agent binary
   - run with the working directory set to the workspace

-The entrypoint rewriting and ordering logic is heavily inspired by [the approach used in Tekton](https://github.com/tektoncd/pipeline/blob/933e4f667c19eaf0a18a19557f434dbabe20d063/docs/developers/README.md#entrypoint-rewriting-and-step-ordering).
+The entry point rewriting and ordering logic is heavily inspired by [the approach used in Tekton](https://github.com/tektoncd/pipeline/blob/933e4f667c19eaf0a18a19557f434dbabe20d063/docs/developers/README.md#entrypoint-rewriting-and-step-ordering).

 ## Architecture

 ```mermaid
 sequenceDiagram